willamezhang/fingerprint-pore-detection/README.md

 ```
 python3 -m validate.detections polyu_hrf/GroundTruth/PoreGroundTruth/PoreGroundTruthMarked detections
 ```
 This will output the true detection rate (TDR), false detection rate (FDR), and corresponding F-score.
+In order for this to match the proposed protocol, pores which are outside the detectable region for the evaluated method must be discarded beforehand.
 For more details, read the paper.

 ## Reference
 If you find the code in this repository useful for your research or use the proposed evaluation protocol, please consider citing: